Combustible Cladding Class Actions

-The current class action
+The current class actions

-This court proceeding (Alucobond Combustible Cladding Class Action) is a product liability claim against 3A Composites GmbH and Halifax Vogel Group Pty Limited (Respondents).
+This first court proceeding (Alucobond Combustible Cladding Class Action) is a product liability claim against 3A Composites GmbH and Halifax Vogel Group Pty Limited (Respondents).
 The Respondents are the manufacturers of Alucobond PE cladding products.
-If you have a building with Alucobond PE cladding products, you are encouraged to sign and return the Funding Agreement and the Lawyers’ Retainer to IMF (see How to participate in the Class Action below).
+If you have a building with Alucobond PE cladding products, you are encouraged to sign and return the Funding Agreement and the Lawyers’ Retainer to IMF (see How to participate in the Class Actions below).

 Other possible class actions

 We are continuing to investigate possible class actions against other manufacturers in relation to other PE core cladding products.

 The current class actions will not necessarily be restricted to buildings with Alucobond PE and Vitrabond PE Core cladding products.
 Accordingly, if you have a building with PE core cladding that is not Alucobond or Vitrabond branded, you are also encouraged to sign and return the Funding Agreement and the Lawyers’ Retainer.

 The law firm which is conducting the prosecution of the current class actions, William Roberts Lawyers will assess whether or not your building may be eligible to participate in one or the other of the current class actions or any possible future class action.